World Chess Championship 2007

-The World Chess Championship 2007 was held in Mexico City, from 12 September 2007 to 30 September 2007 to decide the world champion of the game of chess.
-It was an eight-player, double round robin tournament.
+The World Chess Championship 2007 was an eight-player double round-robin chess tournament played to determine the new World Chess Champion.
+The tournament was held under the auspices of FIDE in Mexico City, Mexico from 12 to 30 September 2007.
+Although the World Championship title was reunified in the previous World Championship match, the championship was unusually decided in a tournament rather than a match.
+Nonetheless, it featured the participation of reigning World Champion Vladimir Kramnik.

-Viswanathan Anand won the tournament and the title of World Chess Champion.
-His winning score was 9 points out of 14, with a total of four wins and 10 draws, and Anand was the only undefeated player in the tournament.
+World No. 1 Viswanathan Anand won the tournament with an undefeated score of 9/14 (+4–0=10), a full point ahead of Kramnik and Boris Gelfand.
+With this result, Anand won his first undisputed World Championship and became the 15th undisputed World Champion.

 Background

 This championship was unusual in that the World Chess Championship was decided by a tournament rather than a match.

 The FIDE World Chess Championship 2005 was also a double round robin tournament, but at the time the world title was split, with that tournament being for the FIDE world championship, and with Classical World Champion Vladimir Kramnik refusing to take part.
 Soon after the 2005 tournament, FIDE announced that the 2007 World Championship would also be a double round robin tournament.

-In 2006, FIDE announced the World Chess Championship 2006, to reunify the world chess championship.
+In April 2006, FIDE announced the World Chess Championship 2006, to reunify the world chess championship.
 Because the organization of the 2007 tournament was largely in place, conditions of that match included: